MichaelTMiyoshi/AppliedMathWithMiyoshi/AppliedGeometry/EssentialStandards-AppliedGeometry.md

 # Applied Geometry Essential Standards

-It is my goal that every student who takes Applied Geometry from me has the following essential standards.
+It is my goal that every student who takes Applied Geometry from me learn the following essential standards.

 Students shall:
 1. Model the world mathematically